Start9Labs/documentation/site/source/support/faq/faq-embassy.rst

 Can I run embassyOS on a VPS or VM?
 -----------------------------------
 Possibly, but we currently advise against this.
-It is designed to be used on a RaspberryPi, and at the moment this is the only supported way to run EOS.
+It is designed to be used on a RaspberryPi, and at the moment this is the only supported way to run eOS.

 Is it possible to use embassyOS on my own hardware?
 ---------------------------------------------------